 Meetings and Minutes

 The IBC meets regularly to review new research applications and discuss biosafety issues relevant to the laboratory.
 The general public is allowed to attend IBC meetings when possible and consistent with protection of privacy and proprietary interests.
-The meetings are held at Argonne National Laboratory, Building 212, Room B201, on the first Thursday of the month from 10:00 a.m. to 2:00 p.m.
-Contact the IBC Chair, Dan Schabacker, one month prior to the meeting you wish to attend for site access.
+The meetings are held at Argonne National Laboratory, Building 212, Room B201, on the first Thursday of the month from 10:00 a.m. to 12:00 p.m.
+Contact the IBC Chair, Dan Schabacker, one month prior to the meeting you wish to attend.
 Additionally, minutes of past meetings are available upon request.
 Please send all requests to the IBC Chair, Dan Schabacker.

 Protocol Review Process

 Before a researcher can work with rDNA or biohazardous material at Argonne, an application for review (see below) must be submitted to the IBC through Argonne's Biosafety Office.
 The committee meets regularly to review the protocols and suggest any required revisions.
 Applications must be submitted at least two weeks prior to the scheduled IBC meeting to be placed on the agenda.

 The applications should be submitted as soon as possible to ensure that the review process does not impede research activities.
 The protocol will not be reviewed until a signed form is received.